QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

     A x = b

+We will now
-where we will maintain a solution that, if :math:`A` is square, there is a unique solution.
-However, we will now focus on cases where :math:`A` is both massive, sparse (e.g. potentially billions of equations), and sometimes ill-conditioned.
+focus on cases where :math:`A` is both massive, sparse (e.g. potentially millions of equations), and sometimes ill-conditioned - but where there is always unique solution.

-While this may seem excessive, it occurs in practice due to the curse of dimensionality, discretizations of PDEs, and when working with big or network data.
+While this may seem excessive, it occurs in practice due to the curse of dimensionality, discretizations of PDEs, and when working with big data.

-The methods in the previous lectures (e.g. factorization and the related Gaussian elimination) are called direct methods, and able in theory to converge to the exact solution in a finite number of steps while working with the matrix.
-As we saw before, solving a dense linear system without any structure takes :math:`O(N^3)` operations, while a sparse system depends on the number of non-zeros.
+The methods in the previous lectures (e.g. factorization and approaches similar to Gaussian elimination) are called direct methods, and able in theory to converge to the exact solution in a finite number of steps while directly working with the matrix in memory.

 Instead, iterative solutions start with a guess on a solution and iterate until until asymptoptic convergence.
 The benefit will be that each iteration uses a much lower order operation (e.g. an :math:`O(N^2)` matrix-vector product) which will make it possible to both: (1) solve much larger systems, even if done less precisely and (2) define linear operators in terms of the matrix-vector products directly; and (3) find solutions in progress prior to the completion of all algorithm steps.

-So, rather than always thinking of linear operators as being matrices, we will consider linear operators that may or may not fit in memory (leading to "matrix-free methods"), but implement a left-multiply ``*`` operator for vectors.
+Of course, there is no free lunch and the computaitonal order of the iterations themselves would be comparable to the direct methods for a given level of tolerance (e.g. :math:`O(N^3)` operations are required to solve a dense unstructured system exactly).

+..
+So,

-There are two types of iterative methods we will consider:  first are stationary methods which iterate on a map, in a similar way to fixed point problems (and which sometimes have similar contraction mapping requirements) and the second are krylov methods which iteratively solve using a basis of the matrices.
+There are two types of iterative methods we will consider:  first are stationary methods which iterate on a map in a similar way to fixed point problems, and the second are `Krylov <https://en.wikipedia.org/wiki/Krylov_subspace>`_ methods which iteratively solve using left-multiplications of the linear operator.

 For our main examples, lets solve the valuation of the continuous time markov chain from the previous section.
 That is, given a payoff vector :math:`r`, a discount rate :math:`\rho`, and the infinitesimal generator of the markov chain :math:`Q`, solve the equation